j-h-a/Animation/README.md

 ## Overview

- - Trigger animations that call a closure repeatedly (in sync with the display refresh) for a dspecified duration, from which you can update on-screen objects.
+ - Trigger animations that call a closure repeatedly (in sync with the display refresh) for a specified duration, from which you can update on-screen objects.
  - Cancel/overwrite triggered animations by their identifier.
  - Add/remove instances conforming to the `Animatable` protocol to a list so they will receive an `update` call in sync with the display refresh.